-The words that follow have been written for you, and somewhere within them there is a secret revealed that will empower you to change your life for the better, and in those words it is my highest hope that you will discover a usable, universal tool to get what you want.
+The words that follow have been written for you, and within these words there is a secret revealed that will empower you to change your life for the better.
+Just imagine what you can do with that.
+My highest hope is that you will discover on this page a usable tool for you to use to always get what you want!

 It's not like I was inexperienced.
-I'd been married and divorced and had been privileged to have known several wonderful and beautiful women before, during and after my 1971 in Vietnam.
-After an intense, whirlwind relationship, Bess and I drove to Maryland and stayed with one of her relatives.
+I'd been married and divorced and had been privileged to have known several wonderful and beautiful women – before, during and after my 1971 tour in Vietnam.
+After an intense, whirlwind relationship, I still intended to meet my commitment to the Peace Corps, so Bess and I drove to Maryland and stayed with one of her relatives.
 There really is no way to describe to you how deeply involved we had become.
 Yet I had been planning to go to Africa for months and had set my mind to it.

-I flew to Ethiopia and became a "trainee", which is just one step down from a "volunteer".
+I flew to Ethiopia and became a "trainee", which is a step below a full-fledged "volunteer".
 Three weeks into my training I decided that I was in love with Bess and had to be with her.
 When asked by the Peace Corps why I was leaving, I simply said, "I'm going home for personal reasons."

-By Autumn of '73, Bess and I had gone our separate ways, and after a brief dark period when I had been brought back to my senses by none other than my mother, who had also been coping with the recent death of my father, I tried to rejoin the Peace Corps and to return to Africa.
-The Desk Officer for Ethiopia in DC, Ed Marcus, told me that there had never been a volunteer, let alone a trainee, allowed back into the same country after terminating early.
+By Autumn of '73, Bess and I had gone our separate ways, and after a brief dark period I was brought back to my senses by none other than my mother, who was herself coping with the recent death of my father.
+I then tried to rejoin the Peace Corps and to return to Africa.
+The Desk Officer for Ethiopia in DC, Ed Marcus, told me that there had never been a volunteer, let alone a mere trainee, who was allowed back into the same country after terminating early.
 Never.
-Ed was, however, able to give me three other choices, Iran, Jamaica and the Philippines.
+Ed was, however, able to give me three other choices...
+I could go to Iran, Jamaica or the Philippines.

-Marcus had given me three country options, but no matter how determined I was to go back to Ethiopia, he was adamant that I could not return there, nor work in any other country in Africa.
-I had decided to go to the Philippines when I received a surprise phone call from Ed.
-He told me that the Peace Corps Director in Ethiopia, Dr. Jack Mills, had come to Washington for a meeting the next day.
-He would be returning to Ethiopia in the evening following the meeting.
+Marcus had given me three other country options, and no matter how determined I was to go back to Ethiopia, he was adamant that I could not return there, nor work in any other country in Africa.
+I had pretty much decided to go to the Philippines.
+Can you imagine my surprise when I received a phone call from Ed, who told me that the Peace Corps Director in Ethiopia, Dr. Jack Mills, had come to Washington for a meeting the next day.
+Mills would be returning to Ethiopia the next evening after the meeting.
 Ed told me that if I really wanted to go back to Ethiopia, I had to get to Washington as quickly as possible.
 He said he might be able to get me in to see Dr. Mills for a few minutes, but there were no guarantees.

 Then, as I sat there relaxed yet completely confused, one word entered my head with the force of an H bomb.
 There among the monuments to our forefathers, this one word began to pound and pound in my brain!
 It was a common word, very common.
 It had entered my head before, but never with this much strength and power.
 It was as if the forefathers were ghosts in my head and yelling out the word, like they were trying to provide me with the one thing that I could say to Dr. Mills that had any chance of convincing him.
 That one word banging away in my mind was "truth".

-I walked into Mills' office and sat down.
-His first question was just as I had heard it in my head the evening before.
+I walked into Mills' office, thanked him for seeing me and sat down.
+His first question was just as I had heard in my head the evening before.
 "I have your file here, and all it says is that you left your training last year for 'personal reasons'.
 I just need to know exactly what your 'personal reasons' were that made you terminate early last year.
 Why did you leave?"
-At the bottom of my answer, at the bottom, the heart and soul, was honesty.
+At the bottom of my answer, at the very heart of it, was the truth.

-"Do you know why Jack Mills is here?"
+"Did Dr. Mills tell you why he's here in Washington?"
 I shook my head, no. "He's here for the express purpose of getting the Peace Corps pulled out of Ethiopia!
 The emperor Haile Selassie has been arrested and jailed, and there is so much violence!
 Jack's worried that his volunteers and staff might get hurt.
 But in this morning's meeting with the bosses, they turned him down, they would not let him pull out.
 It's just unbelievable that after all that, he would let you go back to Africa.
 Unbelievable!
 What did you say to him?"

 I just smiled.
 I had convinced a man who had a reputation for seldom if ever changing his mind.
 All I had done was to answer his question and tell him the truth.
-I had responded with the ideas that had come to my mind the night before after the word "truth" had exploded inside my head.
+I had responded with the ideas that had come to my mind the previous evening after the word "truth" had exploded inside my head.

 PO Box 152073